Skip to content

 Status: experimental

-Import designs from Figma, Stitch, v0, or Pencil source files into generated Pulp UI code.
+Import designs from Figma, Stitch, v0, Pencil, Claude Design, React JSX, or Google DESIGN.md source files into generated Pulp UI code.

 pulp import-design --from figma --file frame.json